ClarissaSpain/web-tech/HW-9/readme.md

 Now, I had to figure out how to display my data...

 Initially, I wanted to show images from the subreddit page, but then I realized that images in html don't quite work with url links and that I would need a folder of images.
+SOOOOO, I'm going to do random descriptions from the subreddit.

+UPDATE: I FIGURED OUT IMAGES OH MY GOODNESS HOLY HANNAH